 - The Sharing Limits.
 D&O policies generally include coverage for securities claims, where directors and officers share the collective limit of liability available under the policy.
 After a merger or acquisition, sharing limits may not be attractive.
 An experienced insurance broker should work with his or her client to ensure that all parties understand the strategic trade-offs that result from various tail policy structures.

-- The Retentions.
-D&O policies contain certain retentions (aka deductibles) that apply, depending upon whether or not indemnification for the directors and officers is available.
-Deductibles are at $0 when indemnification is not available, but that figure can skyrocket if indemnification is available.
+- The Self-Insured Retentions.
+D&O policies contain certain self-insured retentions (similar to deductibles) that apply depending upon whether or not indemnification for the directors and officers is available.
+The self-insured retention will typically be set at $0 when indemnification is not available, but that figure can skyrocket if indemnification is available.
 In some cases, a tail policy can and should be amended to specifically address the retention as it relates to claims brought against the directors and officers post-acquisition.